In Conclusion WCC

 of imperfection.
 Hence we are left without a way to justify the suffering and inequality

-Where we know we are not to blame, our suffering becomes an enigma that calls into question
+intentions, even though the result suggests otherwise, our suffering becomes an enigma that calls into question

 intent toward us.
-Coupled with the continual need to rethink our interpretation of His
+Coupled with the continual need to rethink our interpretation of

 "Holy" books -- our only apparent external link to Him -- real doubt about

-Deity/God assumes to
+Deity assumes to

 force.